hpe-storage/co-deployments/operators/hpe-csi-operator/README.md

 ## License

-This is open source software licensed using the Apache license 2.0.
-Please see [LICENSE](https://github.com/hpe-storage/co-deployments/blob/master/LICENSE) for details.
+This is open source software licensed using the Apache License 2.0.
+See [LICENSE](https://github.com/hpe-storage/co-deployments/blob/master/LICENSE) for details.